5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Here_Scripts.md

 # Here Scripts
 Beginning with this lesson, we will construct a useful application.
 This application will produce an HTML document that contains information about your system.
+As we construct our script, we will discover step by step the tools needed to solve the problem at hand.

+## Writing An HTML File With A Script
+With we already know, we could write a script to produce the HTML content
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMDQ0OTAzMF19
+eyJoaXN0b3J5IjpbMTAxNDU0NDMyNF19
 -->